deep-matter/REST_API_Django-TDD/README.md

 ##### Docker Start Config-files [Check Branch SetupEnv](https://github.com/deep-matter/REST_API_Django-TDD/tree/Git-Action)

-* Create the image using Docker
+- Create the image using Docker
-  - Dockerfile

   - Description : in this Branch we create our Own image that containe all the neccessry Package to hold our ENV to work in Django this is simple example how to create **Dockerfile**

-    ```yaml
+    ```docker

       FROM python:3.9-apline13.3